 The Harold Leever Regional Cancer Center follows the latest protocols and uses the most advanced equipment for detection and treatment to fight cancer.
 With a combination of the most sophisticated technology and techniques available, along with a comprehensive multidisciplinary group of medical and social services, our cancer care center provides an integrative team approach to cancer care.

-The Harold Leever Regional Cancer Center, a joint venture partnership between Saint Mary's Hospital and Waterbury Hospital, is a freestanding 40,000 sq. ft. facility dedicated to outpatient cancer care.
+The Harold Leever Regional Cancer Center, a joint venture partnership between Trinity Health of New England Oncology Center and Waterbury Hospital, is a freestanding 40,000 sq. ft. facility dedicated to outpatient cancer care.

 - The Harold Leever Regional Cancer Center is independently incorporated, and a not-for-profit entity that is governed by a Board of Directors.